-Infants and Children with Sickle Cell Disease
+Infants and Children With Sickle Cell Disease

-How are newborns diagnosed with sickle cell disease?
+How common is sickle cell disease?

 What are the first symptoms?

 Symptoms and complications vary, and they can be mild to severe.
 The first symptoms of SCD usually include:2